Genevieve Wiechert created video series and Girl Scout patch program

 DURHAM, NH – Helping Girl Scouts, their leaders, and even the general public to be aware of and understand the LGBT community, Gold Award Girl Scout Genevieve Wiechert has created an educational program to help make the world a better place.

-To complete her Gold Award project, called Be a Sister to EVERY Girl Scout, Wiechert, 18, of Durham, also known as Evie, created a series of videos and a Girl Scout patch program addressing misconceptions about the LGBT community, understanding the range of gender and sexual identities, learning the terminology, and how to be an ally to everyone in that community.
+To complete their Gold Award project, called Be a Sister to EVERY Girl Scout, Wiechert, 18, of Durham, also known as Evie, created a series of videos and a Girl Scout patch program addressing misconceptions about the LGBT community, understanding the range of gender and sexual identities, learning the terminology, and how to be an ally to everyone in that community.
 These videos are aimed more at adults, particularly Girl Scout troop leaders.
 For Girl Scouts themselves, Wiechert designed a patch program that girls of all ages can use to earn the Be a Sister to EVERY Girl Scout patch, addressing similar themes in an age-appropriate manner.

 The Gold Award is Girl Scouting’s highest honor for girls in grades 9-12, the capstone achievement for a Girl Scout that changes the world for the better.
 Gold Award Girl Scouts spend more than 80 hours on their projects.

-The “chronic lack of LGBT education that fuels prejudice” was what Wiechert wanted to address with her project.
+The “chronic lack of LGBT education that fuels prejudice” was what Wiechert wanted to address with this project.
 “Education is, in my opinion, the first step towards progress.
 An uneducated populace isn’t able to know what my community needs.”

-“I gained a ton of flexibility,” she said.
+“I gained a ton of flexibility,” they said.
 “I had to flip my project on the fly, learn editing programs, basic graphic design, and how to run a social media platform.
 I learned I’m a lot tougher than I realized.”

-Wiechert began her project while in high school and as a Girl Scout Ambassador, but finished it as a freshman in college.
+Wiechert began the project while in high school and as a Girl Scout Ambassador, but finished it as a freshman in college.
 The COVID-19 pandemic forced a change in plans for Wiechert and other girls working on their highest awards, but they were given extra time to complete their projects.

-“I hope that this project will be more of a starting point than a one-stop shop for LGBT education,” she said.
+“I hope that this project will be more of a starting point than a one-stop shop for LGBT education,” they said.
 “I gave reading recommendations.
 I encourage people to keep reading and watching other LGBT content creators, movies, and documentaries.
 The nature of the community is that it’s always growing.”

 Gold Award Girl Scouts don’t just change the world for the better, they change it for good.
 The Gold Award is earned by girls in grades 9–12 who demonstrate extraordinary leadership in developing sustainable solutions to local, national, and global challenges.
 Since 1916, Girl Scouts have answered the call to drive lasting, impactful change.
 They earn college scholarships, demonstrate high educational and career outcomes, and are active in their communities.